Autodesk/bifrost-usd/src/docs/ENU/USD_Prim_get_prim_children.md

 - UsdPrimDescendants: Return this prim's active, loaded, defined, non-abstract descendants.
 - UsdPrimAllDescendants: Return all this prim's descendants.

+### `traverse_instances`
+When `true`, instance proxy traversal is enabled: if the prim (or any prim encountered during descent) is an instance, its children are returned as instance proxies rather than being skipped.
+When `false` (the default), instances are treated as opaque leaves and their children are not returned.

 ## Outputs

 ### `children`